rrbuchholz/hires-qfed-process/README.md

 |           num_so4               |       SO4         |

 *** Needs to be split into 2 processing parts for highres for the SVOC.

+At the end of this step, you should have XX emission files.

 ## Step 4:
 Upload the 0.1 degree files to glade filesystem: